JoeTheGuitarist/documentation_docs/Docs/publishing_guide.md

 ## Building a branch

 In the project's **Build** page, the **Build version** drop-down lets you choose which version to build.

+# Publishing Doxygen

+docs.mbed will try to build Doxygen for your repository along with the regular documentation, so you should follow the previous section's instructions for publishing Markdown.

+Note:

+1. Please follow the general [Doxygen guidelines](http://www.stack.nl/~dimitri/doxygen/) to write your comments.
+1. To generate a main page for your Doxygen, please create a markdown file in your repository's root called ``DOXYGEN_FRONTPAGE.md``.